 Disclaimer: I was hesitant to write this post about the Dutch people.
 I don’t like to stereotype.
 But the purpose of this post is to be both helpful and entertaining at the same time.
 Realize at all times it can’t be avoided to generalize just a bit.

 Dutch people tend to be direct.
 Yes.
+I know I am.
 I wouldn’t say they are rude, though.
-But I do understand why people might think they are.
+But I do understand why people might think we are.
 In general, we are a friendly, helpful bunch.
 But you need to know how to tap into that.
+Start by saying hello in Dutch.

 In this post, I’ll explain why we are perceived as that, what we try to say, and how to make meaningful contact with locals.
 I believe we’re way more friendly than we get credit for.